 Day 09: - Base camp preparation

 Today is the day for acclimatization or rest.
-We will make all the necessary preparations on the day for our expedition.
-Check all the equipments conditions and make yourself mentally and physically fit.
+We will make all the necessary preparations on the day of our expedition.
+Check all the equipment conditions and prepare yourself mentally and physically fit.

 Day 10: - Climbing period

 Day 11: - Ama Dablam BC to Tengboche

 It takes approximately four hours to Tengboche.
 It is a small village with a famous monastery offering you splendid views of Mt.
 Amadablam, lush green hills, and river views.

 Day 12: - Tengboche to Namche

 After crossing the suspension bridge over the Dudh Koshi River trek onwards to the Kyanjuma, the junction of the trinity ways to Gokyo Valley, Khumjung village, and Namche Bazaar.
 Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer, and the wild goat, can be found abundance inside the rhododendron forest.
 Evening explores the small surrounding area with magnificent scenery.

 Day 13: - Namche Bazaar trekking back to Lukla (2850m)